 - and how long it will be stored.

 The right to access information (Article 15 of the GDPR)

 You have a right to have access to the personal information that we hold about you (for service users, this includes health information contained in your health record).
 Requests are called Data Subject Access Requests.
 We will provide you with a copy of your information within one calendar month of receiving the request, unless the request is complex, or the hospital has received a number of requests from you.
 That period of providing a copy of personal information may be extended by two further months where necessary, taking into account the complexity and number of the requests.
 SPMHS shall inform you of any such extension within one month of receipt of the request, together with the reasons for the delay.
 When we receive requests for health related data, we are obliged to consult with the appropriate health practitioner (normally, your treating clinician) to ensure providing the data to you will not result in serious harm to your physical or mental health.

 There is no fee for making a Data Subject Access Request.
 However, where the request is manifestly unfounded or excessive you may be charged a reasonable fee for the administrative costs of complying with the request.
 A fee may also be charged if an individual requests further copies of their data following a request.
 The fee will be based on the administrative costs of providing further copies.
 If for some reason access is denied, we will provide an explanation as to why access has been denied.
 Where we allow access, the DPO will arrange to give you access to your personal information in the manner you have requested, if it is reasonable or practicable to do so.
 Requests for access and amendment can be made by email, post, or fax.
-View our policy for data subject access requests, which also contains details on other data subject rights.
+View our policy for data subject access requests.

 The right to rectification (Articles 16 & 19 of the GDPR)